‘THE ZERO IMPERATIVE’ (P.R.O.B.E.)

 The episode also features David Terence as Patient Zero – shouldn’t that be Prisoner Zero? (“Prisoner Zero has escaped!” 😀 ).
-There’s Jonathan Rigby as Cumming and Sophie Aldred (well-known for playing Ace in ‘Doctor Who’) plays the public relations officer at Dove’s press conference.
+There’s Jonathan Rigby as Cummings and Sophie Aldred (well-known for playing Ace in ‘Doctor Who’) plays the public relations officer at Dove’s press conference.

 I’m surprised Sophie didn’t play Ace alongside Sylvester McCoy in this ‘P.R.O.B.E.’ episode.
-They’re literally in the same scene together and it’s only one scene.
+They’re literally in the same scene together and it’s only one scene!
 I wish Sophie was in this ‘P.R.O.B.E.’ episode more. 😀 Sophie has also appeared in ‘The Stranger’ episode called ‘More Than a Messiah’. 🙂

 I don’t wish to reveal too much about the story’s plot concerning the episode’s end.
 Like I said, I had to watch this twice in order to understand it, but it concerns a certain ‘reservoir of evil’ that’s about to arrive on Earth regarding Patient Zero.
 The plot twists by the climax were pretty unnerving indeed.

-The episode ends with a cameo appearance of Peter Davison as Patient Zero.
+The episode ends with a cameo appearance of Peter Davison as Patient One.
 I wondered when he was going to show up in the episode.
 His cameo where he seems deranged was pretty chilling to watch.
 I don’t believe this ties into the next ‘P.R.O.B.E.’ episode that Peter’s supposed to appear in! 😀

 ‘The Zero Imperative’ is an intriguing beginning to the ‘P.R.O.B.E.’ series, starring Caroline John as Liz Shaw with Linda Lusardi, Sylvester McCoy, Colin Baker, Jon Pertwee, Mark Gatiss and a chilling Peter Davison cameo.
 I’m happy I saw this episode twice to get over some of the plot’s complexities here.